 Students accepted into the Rural Scholars Program, in addition to completing all regular curriculum courses during years 1 and 2, will have additional experiences in clinical skills and encounters.
-These experiences emphasize the acquisition of knowledge and skills for a career in rural medicine.
+These experiences emphasize the acquisition of knowledge and skills for a career in rural and underserved medicine.
 Throughout this Program, students work with faculty in all specialties from rural communities across the state of Texas.
 This program provides students with a real world experience of living and working in rural Texas.

 History of the ROME Program

 The Texas College of Osteopathic Medicine at the University of North Texas Health Science Center has a history of graduating medical students who enter primary care practice.
 Our record is solid, with many of our graduates choosing to practice primary care.

 In 1996, the Department of Family Medicine began implementing an articulated Rural Family Medicine Track program.
 This community-based curriculum introduced student doctors to the practice of family medicine in a rural environment.
 During its 14 year history, over 100 students completed the Rural Track, many of whom have chosen primary care residencies and rural practices.